rutujaaaa/swe642/swe642hw4/readme.md

 — README.MD—

-The 4th assignment consists of a survey form for the student to fill where the front end should be developed using angular and backend should be developed using jpa services
+The 4th assignment consists of a survey form for the student to fill where the front end should be developed using angular and backend should be developed using jpa services and RESTFul web service.

 —files included in this project—